gopaldev90/BGMP-algorithm/README.md

 hex of 8191 -> 1fff
 can you ses pattern
-yes. mersanne prime number is nothing but combination 1,7,f we can create mersanne prime number by combining one prefix 1,6 and lot of f now we can check if generated number is prime or not if it is then you have got your mersenne prime number
+yes. mersanne prime number is nothing but combination 1,7,f we can create mersanne prime number by combining one prefix 1,7 and lot of f now we can check if generated number is prime or not if it is then you have got your mersenne prime number

+as we know if you have mersanne prime number you can get perfect number by using this formula p= ((m^2)+m)/2 whare
+p: perfect number
+m: mersanne prime number
+that's why we have created Get perfect number enter prefix enter f count that it...

 # BGMP-algorithm
 BGMP stands for Bhole Gopal Mersanne Prime algorithm is very efficient for generating candidates for mersanne prime numbers